dotmaster/NodeBase/README.md

 - fancy (highly experimental) stack trace extraction
 - log levels
 - colored output
+- as of version 0.5.0 introduced static logging (see test directory for usage)

 ### Auto Id and Uuid creation for objects
 - every new object gets a uuid and a id (starting from 1) stored unde _uuid and _id

+### Global cache of objects created (highly experimental)
+- version 0.5.0 has a global object cache (with a custom capped collection implementation to avoid memory leaks)

-## Options
+## Options and Defaults
-you can pass in the following options to your class:
+you can pass in the following defaults to your class:

 - logging: true/false turns logging on and off (DEFAULT is false)
 - logLevel: 'ALL' (same as 'LOG'), 'INFO', 'WARN', 'ERROR' turns logging on and off based on LOGLEVEL (DEFAULT is ALL)